multitenancy-project/L5_Accel_NIC/Design Note.md

       > or at least the sender and receiver should have high-level agreement on where/when the ADU should be put.

-2. NIC is responsible for the ADU to packet conversion and visa verse.
+2. NIC is responsible for the ADU <--> packet conversion and visa verse.

 **The ADU-packet conversions must be driven by application knowledge.**